Freeongoo/hibernate-testing/readme.md

 ### Tests

-Run tests and after open file `test.log` for analyse sql queries
+When you run tests in the console, the display sql using lib "p6spy" - with params in sql:)

+The log file `test.log` contains the sql requests generated using standard tools of hibernate.